 A dance community is not a criminal court.
 It does not make sense for a dance community to use beyond a reasonable doubt as a benchmark for determining whether a person is a danger to a scene.
 Rather, the balance of probabilities standard seems more appropriate.

 A balance of probabilities occurs when you think one party’s side of a story is more probable than the other (or even, that the actual version of the events is more in support of one of the parties).
-In the case of alleged dance perpetrators, this may be satisfied if you have more than one victim against a single alleged perpetrator, where there’s a history of past cases, or where you find the victim to be more credible than the alleged perpetrator (we’ll get to that more later).
+In the case of alleged dance perpetrators, this may be satisfied if you have more than one victim, where there’s a history of past cases, or where you find more information that supports the alleged victim.

 I’d argue that in the context of social dance, we are not going to have the same impact as jail or a criminal record on someone.
 Therefore, the civil balance of probabilities seems more appropriate for us to use as a benchmark when determining what action (if any) we want to take.